IAmCheeseman/love-2d-lib/README.md

 ## Math

-All extra math functions are added to luas default `math` library.
+All extra math functions are added to lua's default `math` library.

 `lerp(<from>, <to>, <weight>)` - lerps from `from` to `to`, `weight` controls how far along to move it